funky-station/funky-station/README.md

 ## License

-Content contributed to this repository after commit [50f3910abba2a021c5a70b68a65a98bfaf3028c9](https://github.com/funky-station/funky-station/commit/50f3910abba2a021c5a70b68a65a98bfaf3028c9) is licensed under the GNU Affero General Public License version 3.0, unless otherwise stated.
-See LICENSE-AGPLv3.txt.
-Content contributed to this repository before commit [b9efd260f3d727b4cc621f189ba96e37f0f30bc5](https://github.com/Goob-Station/Goob-Station/commit/b9efd260f3d727b4cc621f189ba96e37f0f30bc5) is licensed under the MIT license, unless otherwise stated.
-See LICENSE-MIT.txt.
+All code in this codebase is released under the AGPL-3.0-or-later license.
+Each file includes REUSE Specification headers or separate .license files that specify a dual license option.
+This dual licensing is provided to simplify the process for projects that are not using AGPL, allowing them to adopt the relevant portions of the code under an alternative license.
+You can review the complete texts of these licenses in the LICENSES/ directory.

-Most assets are licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) unless stated otherwise.
+Most media assets are licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) unless stated otherwise.
 Assets have their license and the copyright in the metadata file.
 [Example](https://github.com/space-wizards/space-station-14/blob/master/Resources/Textures/Objects/Tools/crowbar.rsi/meta.json).

 Note that some assets are licensed under the non-commercial [CC-BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) or similar non-commercial licenses and will need to be removed if you wish to use this project commercially.